uiriansan/SilentSDDM/README.md

 > UNDER DEVELOPMENT <br/>
 > A beta will be released soon.
 I discourage you from using this theme until then.

-> [!WARNING]
-> **PRE-RELEASE** <br/>
+> [!WARNING] > **PRE-RELEASE** <br/>
 > Bugs are expected.
-SDDM itself has some annoying issues and limitations that make it very hard to create an actual good product.
+SDDM itself has some [annoying issues](https://github.com/uiriansan/SilentSDDM/issues?q=is%3Aissue%20label%3Asddm-issue) and limitations that make it very hard to create an actual good theme.
 If you encounter a bug, feel free to [open an issue](https://github.com/uiriansan/SilentSDDM/issues/new/choose).

 <img src="https://github.com/uiriansan/SilentSDDM/blob/main/previews/silent.gif" width="100%" />